 - Increase awareness of the University of Illinois College of Veterinary Medicine in one of the nation’s largest and most vibrant cities

-The college’s most visible activities in Chicago are its two clinics and behavior services located at 2242 West Harrison Street:
+The college’s most visible activities in Chicago are its primary care clinic and behavior practice located at 2242 West Harrison Street:

 - Medical District Veterinary Clinic at Illinois, primary care services for dogs and cats